dylanroscover/Sndviz/README.md

 * Select OPs between different Touch instances using: `op.SndvizReceiver.op('name-of-module')`.
 * OP shortcuts can also be found on the `Modules` page of the Sndviz base component.

-The following Sndviz modules are currently implemented:
+The following Sndviz modules are currently implemented (all TOPs are in RGBA format):
-1. `avg1` - A single pixel of overall average values for high (red), mid (green) and low (blue) values.
+1. `avg1` - A 1x1 pixel of averages for high (red), mid (green) and low (blue) ranges.
+Alpha channel is an average of all ranges.
-1. `avg2` -
+1. `avg2` - A 4x4 matrix of averages for high (red), mid (green) and low (blue) values.
+Alpha channel is an average of all ranges.
+1. `bars1` - A 1D feedback texture of detected beats (RGBA).
+Alpha channel is float, RGB are boolean values.
 1. `beat1` - Basic beat detection that runs best with simple electronic music.
     1. `beat` channel - Each beat of the song.
     1. `counter` channel - 8-integer counter (0-7) that loops, based on the beat.